About COMP303 LIBBIs

 "Subject and Discipline Related Research"

 Required for all Composition 303 and Honors 303 students.

 After the LIBBI you should be able to:

 - Identify subject-specific tools in a variety of medium.

 - Use controlled vocabulary in search expression.

 - Identify keywords and subject terms for ethical and world view resources.

 - Evaluate search results for relevancy, accuracy and authority.

 - Use the EBSCO folder.

-Four short Exit Exercise quizzes in D2L will be competed after the session.
-Scores from the quizzes will be moved into student ePortfolios as part of the Infomration Literacy rubric.
+Four short Exit Exercise quizzes in D2L are competed at the end of the session.
+Scores are moved into student WPAs as part of the Infomration Literacy rubric.
 LIBBI quiz scores do not affect Composition 303 grades.